BillClintonAglomasa/code_practice/SE/C_programming/Chapter_1/README.md

 30.0 detab_function.c
 This function takes an integer value and uses it as the default number of spaces needed to replace tabs from an input on a line.

+31.0 entab.c
+This program replaces blanks in the input with tabs and spaces where necessary.